Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 my writing sample question (don't worry about these: there is no right answer) was: What benefit do you see from studying in a diverse urban setting?
 They want to see that you have a clear thought process.

-Students said most interesting question asked at University of Illinois at Chicago College of Pharmacy discussed a wide range of topics including communication skills, teamwork in challenging situations, impact of sports, beliefs in reincarnation, handling conflict, dealing with discrimination, hobbies, and significant life moments.
-The interview format may have been an MMI (Multiple Mini Interview) based on responses alluding to nondisclosure agreements and standardized questioning.
+Students said the most interesting question asked at University of Illinois at Chicago College of Pharmacy discussed a wide range of topics, including teamwork in challenging situations, personal impact of sports, views on reincarnation, dealing with conflict in diverse settings, and handling stress.
+The interviews may have been in MMI format with some respondents mentioning nondisclosure agreements, while other common questions involved hobbies, favorite classes, and experiences demonstrating skills and interests outside of academics.

 Teamwork: if you work in a team in a inpatient clinic, and your teammate keeps leaving early because he said he had some personal problems. what would you do?